magiruuvelvet/OTPGen/README.md

    - andOTP
    - Authy
    - SteamGuard
+ - Search your tokens with regular expressions in the search bar and never lose time because of a huge token database

 > Note that the import feature is not implemented yet.
 The UI will only report false errors.

 ## Planned

  - Export
+ - Copy to clipboard without using the "Show" checkbox

 <br>